tofishes/t-log/README.md

 const consuming = timer.end();
 ```
 ### release
+* v1.0.3 adjust printing, no auto newline.
-* v1.0.2 when json.stringify content is empty, use origin content;
+* v1.0.2 when json.stringify content is empty, use origin content.
-* v1.0.1 add new usage of log.time()
+* v1.0.1 add new usage of log.time().